ec-europa/europa-component-library/docs/conventions/component.md

 ### Systems component

 SCSS files in system-specific components rely on generic SCSS file.
-It should always include generic component's mixin, with customs parameters.
+It contains 4 main parts

+#### Import base and generic mixins

+The file should import generic rules located in `@ecl-generic-base`, and the ones of the generic component.

+#### Check dependencies calls

+If the component override some other components (like links, buttons, ...), it should ensure that these dependencies are loaded ahead.
+This is done by using the mixin `check-imports`.

+#### Generic mixin use

+Call of the mixin defined in generic component, with custom parameters

+#### Additional css rules

-If needed, some extra css rules could be added to specialize the component.
+If needed, some extra css rules could be added after to specialize the component.

 Example:
 ```
-// Import and call generic mixin
+// Import base and generic
+@import '@ecl/generic-base';
 @import '@ecl/generic-component-navigation-menu/generic-component-navigation-menu';

+// Check if overridden dependencies are already loaded, if needed
+@include check-imports(('ec-component-link', 'ec-component-button'))

+// Use generic mixin
 @include ecl-navigation-menu(
   $bar-bg-mobile: map-get($ecl-colors, 'grey-15'),
   $bar-bg-desktop: map-get($ecl-colors, 'grey-10'),